A guide to ESG: what is it and why does it matter?

 As the above statistics illustrate, both corporations and investors value ESG.
 In the current business landscape, it’s a non-negotiable for an aspiring company to have some sort of ESG initiative in place if it wants to attract the investment it needs to grow.

-Incorporating ESG initiatives can help businesses identify and mitigate potential risks that could have a significant impact on their reputation, profit, and operations.
+Incorporating ESG initiatives can help business leaders identify and mitigate potential risks that could have a significant impact on their organisation’s reputation, profit, and operations.
 Take the Volkswagen emission scandal, for example – a situation that could have been avoided by proper implementation of ESG policies.

 ESG has also been linked with improved financial performance.
 A review of over 1,000 studies over a five year period by NYU Stern found that 58% of corporate businesses experienced a positive relationship between ESG and financial performance.
 What’s more, research from McKinsey found that ESG strategies can impact operating profits by as much as 60%.